 While I do love the sweet aspects of pumpkin (check out these Pumpkin Snickerdoodle Cookies, or these Pumpkin Pie Blondies), I really love the savory aspects also.
 The crispy pancetta is the perfect addition to this dish.
 It really ties together that slightly sweet flavor of the pumpkin sauce by bringing elements of earthy, savory, and richness.
 The parmesan cheese really helps thicken the sauce, but also brings a bit of umami to help with the dish altogether.
 The pumpkin and sage as also a classic combination – just not usually thought of in a dish like this.

 I truly hope you get the chance to wow your family with this one like I did with mine.
 They couldn’t believe that the noodles were very low carb – as you will see in the recipe, dry frying them is the way that I always do it now.
-Without taking some of the moisture out of the noodles, you’re left with a very strange consistency and sometimes a bad flavor.
+Without taking some of the moisture out of the keto pasta noodles, you’re left with a very strange consistency and sometimes a bad flavor.
 When you dry fry the noodles, some of the texture problems seem to disappear and the flavor is definitely not fishy tasting at all.
 Enjoy!

 Yields 3 servings of Keto Pumpkin Carbonara